Skip to content

 2. User sees staged files with remove buttons, can review before uploading

-3. Clicking "Upload" runs uploadPendingFiles() which uploads each file with progress
+3. Clicking "Upload" runs uploadPendingFiles() which uploads files concurrently (max 5) with local status updates

 5. Files added to existing uploads have no pre-created fileId — server assigns one